GoogleCloudPlatform/chef-google-compute/README.md

 * `creation_timestamp` -
   Output only.
 Creation timestamp in RFC3339 text format.

-* `deprecated_deleted` -
+* `deprecated` -
   Output only.
+The deprecation state of this resource.

+* `deprecated/deleted`
   An optional RFC3339 timestamp on or after which the deprecation state of this resource will be changed to DELETED.

-* `deprecated_deprecated` -
+* `deprecated/deprecated`
   Output only.
 An optional RFC3339 timestamp on or after which the deprecation state of this resource will be changed to DEPRECATED.

-* `deprecated_obsolete` -
+* `deprecated/obsolete`
   Output only.
 An optional RFC3339 timestamp on or after which the deprecation state of this resource will be changed to OBSOLETE.

-* `deprecated_replacement` -
+* `deprecated/replacement`
   Output only.
 The URL of the suggested replacement for a deprecated resource.
+  The
-The suggested replacement resource must be the same kind of resource as the deprecated resource.
+  suggested replacement resource must be the same kind of resource as the deprecated resource.

-* `deprecated_state` -
+* `deprecated/state`
   Output only.
 The deprecation state of this resource.
-This can be DEPRECATED,
-  OBSOLETE, or DELETED.
+This can be DEPRECATED, OBSOLETE, or DELETED.
 Operations which create a new resource using a DEPRECATED resource will return successfully, but with a warning indicating the deprecated resource and recommending its replacement.